About SPE

 I. Establishment and Funding

 The establishment of the School of Political Science and Economics (SPE) at National Taiwan University (NTU) represents a strategic response to the evolving global geopolitical landscape and Taiwan’s imperative for sustainable development.
-This initiative was developed on the basis of the national “National Key Fields Industry-University Cooperation and Skilled Personnel Training Act” (國家重點領域產學合作及人才培育創新條).
+Initiated under the National Key Fields Industry-University Cooperation and Skilled Personnel Training Act (國家重點領域產學合作及人才培育創新條例), SPE embodies NTU’s commitment to cultivating interdisciplinary talent equipped to address the complex challenges of geopolitics, international finance, and global management.

 II.
 Vision and Mission